rsarm/hfdf/README.md

 * cd pyscf/lib/; mkdir build; cd build; cmake ..;

 * Now this part is nasty: Run 'make' and stop it (crtl+c) after libcint was cloned.
+  (Maybe libcint can be cloned beforehand and this can be avoided, but I didn't try.)

 * cd deps/src/libcint/scripts/    # This is inside pyscf/lib/build